PolicyPad: Collaborative Prototyping of LLM Policies: Findings and System Iterations from Co-design Sessions

 \subsection{Version 3}

 In the third version (Fig \ref{fig:pp-v3}), we removed the persistent right side panel and \textbf{represented scenarios as interactive widgets within the policy editor} itself to tighten the relationship between policy editing and scenario exploration.
 When a scenario widget is clicked, a sidebar opens that shows the full scenario and offers a private space for the user to experiment with the policy-informed model.
 Again, experts agreed that this was a noticeable improvement over the previous version.
-However, because the sidebar is private, they suggested \textbf{adding features that would allow users to flag or share specific scenarios or responses} with the broader group for discussion.
+However, because the sidebar is private, many (including E7) suggested \textbf{adding features that would allow users to flag or share specific scenarios or responses} with the broader group for discussion.
+We also provided an explicit save button that controlled when a new model response version was generated, which experts appreciated: \textit{``I'd rather have to save the policy to dictate when I get to do the comparison.''} [E4].
 They also viewed notes summarizing policy and response changes as potentially unnecessary to reduce clutter in the sidebar.
 We incorporated this feedback into the final design of our system.
+The facilitator's guide for this co-design session can be found in the ``Co-design workshop 3'' section of our Supplementary Materials.